-The Arkansas Center for Executive Leadership (ACEL) is pleased to host the Arkansas Superintendent VI and Principal III Leader-to-Leader in the 2012-2013 school year.
-The Superintendent and Principal L2L is a one-year, advanced leadership development program designed for exemplary school superintendents and principals.
-It provides superintendents and principals with opportunities for self-assessment, self-renewal, and leadership skill enhancement so they can build upon their successful executive leadership.
+The Arkansas Center for Executive Leadership through a partnership with Arkansas Tech University and The Walton Family Foundation is pleased to host the Arkansas Leader-to-Leader (L2L) 2016-2017 Principal (VII) and Superintendent (IX) Cohorts.
+The L2L academy is a one-year, advanced leadership development program designed for exemplary school leaders -- superintendents and principals.
+The academy provides participants with opportunities for self-assessment, self-renewal, and leadership skill enhancement to help build upon existing executive leadership skills.

-In the L2L process, members are challenged to look at old problems in new ways and to interact with session leaders and other participants as they examine the rapidly changing face of education and its impact on the role of the superintendent and principal.
-Participants are invited to bring local issues to the sessions for intensive, confidential review and analysis.
-Various solutions are then considered in a comfortable and casual setting and the discussions are open, challenging, and confidential.
-The objective is to provide support to the superintendent in a safe and confidential environment that can produce genuine professional growth in the context of real-world executive leadership experiences.
+Throughout the L2L academy, members are challenged to look at old problems in new ways, to turn to one another for new ideas and solutions as they navigate the rapidly changing face of education.
+Participants are encouraged to bring local issues to the sessions for intensive, confidential review and analysis.
+Various solutions are then considered in a supportive and conversational setting.
+The objective is to provide support for the superintendents and principals in a safe, confidential space that will help to produce professional growth in the context of real-world experiences.

 Dr. Merle Dickerson is the program facilitator and Executive Director of the Arkansas Center for Executive Leadership; he is the leader of each session.